moremoban/moban/docs/level-12-use-template-engine-extensions/README.rst

 .. note::

-   if you intend to use extensions for one off usage, please use '-e' cli option
+   if you intend to use extensions for one off usage, please use '-e' cli option. for example: `moban -e jinja2=your_custom_jinja2_extension <https://github.com/chfw/math-sheets/blob/master/reception/a_op_b_op_c/make.sh>`_

 Evaluation
 --------------------------------------------------------------------------------